ISS-Security/hw-credit_card_crypto/README.md

 (run the spec file from the root directory of your solution)

 ### B. Substitution Ciphers
-Your team will implement two ciphers that we saw in class: the Caeser Cipher and the Permutation Cipher.
+Your team will implement two ciphers that we saw in class: the Caesar Cipher and the Permutation Cipher.

 - Implement the `SubstitutionCipher` module in `substitution_cipher.rb`
   - Create encrypt and decrypt methods of both ciphers